Pioneer Brewing Trailblazer IPA

 Good question.
 Pioneer’s been around for 13 years, believe it or not.
 Pioneer is pretty much one dude named Todd who ran his own brewery in Fiskdale, MA from 2003-2013.
 (Pioneer also includes another gentleman named Steve, but he isn’t the “face” of Pioneer… at least not as far as I can tell, so we’re going to focus on Todd for reasons that will become abundantly clear.)

-Then he got antsy and proceeded to trailblaze his way around to gypsy brew at four different breweries in three years.
+Todd got antsy and proceeded to trailblaze his way around to contract/gypsy brew at four different breweries in three years.
 To clarify, Pioneer was a brick and mortar brewery in Fiskdale.
 Then pioneering Todd sold it to Rapscallion but still brewed his beers out of the very brewery he just sold.
 Then, for whatever reason, he moved his operation to Olde Burnside in East Hartford, CT.
 Then he packed up and moved to Overshores Brewing in East Haven, CT.
 Before he could get settled, vroom, he zipped up to Shebeen Brewing in Wolcott, CT.

 Not yet content, Pioneer Todd will be moving again to (the yet to be completed) Connecticut Valley Brewing in South Windsor, CT – probably in mid-2017 or so, to be a brand under the forthcoming Connecticut Valley imprint.
-And somehow, Pioneer-ConnecticutValley Todd has also become Pioneer-ConnecticutValley-GreaterGoodImperial Todd, as he has his hand in a new gypsy start-up with a female reproductive system logo that will slot into the vacated Pioneer space left at Shebeen, which fortunately has some space available for gypsy brewing efforts.
+And somehow, Pioneer-ConnecticutValley Todd has also become Pioneer-ConnecticutValley-GreaterGoodImperial Todd, as he has his hand in a new contract start-up with a female reproductive system logo that will slot into the vacated Pioneer space left at Shebeen, which fortunately has some space available for contract/gypsy brewing efforts.

 Knowing all of this, I must wonder… what’s up with all those moves?
 Like, why was he at Overshores for such a short period of time?
 And why did he blaze a trail of spent grains out of Olde Burnside so quickly?
 And why did he just happen to end up at Shebeen?